magnusnissel/ARMCHAIR/README.md

       * chardet
       * justext
       * fake_useragent (optional)

-Every required module except "justExt" and "fake_useragent" are included in the "Anaconda Python distribution".
+All modules except "justExt" and "fake_useragent" are included in the "Anaconda Python distribution".
 The justExt module will soon be optional, but is required if you desire automated boilerplate removal and XML conversion.